leav/SquareJam18_ThisIsFine/README.md

 # This is Fine

-Play on the web: https://leav.github.io/SquareJam18_ThisIsFine/
+Play on the web (please be patient for the game to load): https://leav.github.io/SquareJam18_ThisIsFine/

 Download from one of the builds: https://github.com/leav/SquareJam18_ThisIsFine/releases/latest